xtompie/dx/article.md

-# Current fronted is a scam
+# The Current Frontend is a Scam

-It is about JavaScript in UI context and not about CSS.
+This is about JavaScript in the UI context, not CSS.

-## The current picture
+## The Current Picture

 It is 2024.
 We have fancy frameworks and build tools.
-They give some functionality and a lot of of new problems.
+They provide some functionality but also introduce a lot of new problems.
-Directory node_module can take 1 GB.
+The node_modules directory can take up to 1 GB of space.
-Built app.js can take 666 KB.
+The built app.js file can be as large as 666 KB.
-You buy new MacBook M1 and npm run install fails (node-sass).
+You buy a new MacBook M1 and npm run install fails (node-sass).
-Sometimes npm run install fails because C++ compilation fails.
+Sometimes npm run install fails due to C++ compilation errors.
-Im developing a dropdown in JS, why there is some C++ compliation? o.O Frameworks features that u need to understand.
+I'm developing a dropdown in JS, so why is there C++ compilation involved? o.O There are framework features that you need to understand.
-Debugging with additional tools.
+Debugging may require additional tools.
-Performance issues when requirements about amount of data increase over time.
+Performance issues may arise when dealing with large amounts of data.
-When u go to production with your app, your framework is outdated and you dont have lates super functionalities.
+When you deploy your app to production, your framework may be outdated and lack the latest super functionalities.
-You are locked to old framework version and u will be there forever.
+You become locked into an old framework version and may remain there indefinitely.
-I think everyone can add their own things here.
+I believe everyone can add their own experiences and challenges to this list.

 Maybe it's a low price for what we can have in return.
-And in return (not always), we have an UI that takes 7 seconds to load.
+And in return (not always), we have a UI that takes 7 seconds to load.
 It consumes huge amounts of CPU resources.
-In loading time we see 9 different frames.
-Elements are jumping, two different loading spinners.
-One skeleton placeholder.
-Btw. skeleton should never been invented.
+During the loading time, we see 9 different frames, elements are jumping, two different loading spinners, and one skeleton placeholder.
+By the way, the skeleton should never have been invented.
 Games often warn about photosensitive epilepsy, maybe websites should too?
-Then we need to another code that will test components initialization time.
+Then we need another code that will test component initialization time.

 Some can say that "todays applications are complicated".
-What exacly is complicated?
+What exactly is complicated?
 Hidding div?
 Increment some value?
 Fetching and rendering data?
 Nope.
 It is easy.

 ## Architecture drivers

-Now lets defined the architecure drivers that we want.
+Now let's define the architecture drivers that we want:

-Easy build process or even no build.
+- Easy build process or even no build.
-Simple codebase, easy to understand.
+- Simple codebase, easy to understand.
 A new person in the project should be productive quickly.
-Even backend developer could do simple changes or add new features.
+Even backend developers should be able to make simple changes or add new features.
-Low number of dependecies.
+- Low number of dependencies.
-Easy to debug.
+- Easy to debug.
-Must be easy to maintain for years.
+- Must be easy to maintain for years.
-Instant UI initialization without jumping elements.
+- Instant UI initialization without jumping elements.
-The page should show instatnly and user must be able to interact with the interface immediately.
+- The page should show instantly, and users must be able to interact with the interface immediately.

 ## DX